 - Vary your questions and answers, and use multiple choice questions in addition to scale questions.
 Here’s a rundown of the different types of survey questions to use in your survey.

 - Don’t use leading questions, which usually dictate what you would like to hear versus how someone might actually feel.

-- Avoid questions that only allow a “yes” or “no” answer, since they don’t provide enough levels of nuance for folks to choose from.
+- Avoid close-ended questions that only allow a “yes” or “no” answer, since they don’t provide enough levels of nuance for folks to choose from.

 - Use a response scale that does not lend itself as easily to acquiescence bias (for example: “Definitely will not, Probably will not, Don’t know, Probably will, Definitely will”)

 - When surveying internationally with templated CES software, CSAT software, or NPS software, check the open-ended feedback against the initial rating to check if cultural norms may be skewing the score.